-If approach lighting is not used (signal is always lit), place a jumper to connect GN to ground instead of feeding in an occupancy detector.
+If approach lighting is not used (signal is always lit), place a jumper to connect $\mathbf{GN}$ to V- instead of feeding in an occupancy detector.

 DCA Inputs in CTC Mode

 In CTC mode, only the inputs labelled RD, YL, and GN are used.
 The system providing the DCA information may do so with either two, or all three inputs.
 When using three, only one may be active at a time.